Create a list of articles to read later. You will be able to access your list from any article in Discover.

 During the summer months, snakebites are more often reported across Britain.
-Discover why our native reptiles seem more volatile when temperatures warm up.
+But are our native reptiles really more volatile when temperatures warm up?

 There are very few dangerous animals living in and around Britain.
-Although the sight of a snake might be terrifying to some, species found in the wild are rarely cause for concern.
+Although the sight of a snake might be terrifying to some, the species found in the wild in the UK are rarely cause for concern.

 ‘The bites tend to occur on the feet and ankles because people are exploring woodlands or heathland habitats and disturb them whilst walking.
 It’s a defence mechanism - they’re not going to come out and attack humans just for the sake of it.’

 ‘There have been a few incidents over the years, but for those who are in good health, you’re not going to die from a bite.
 It will hurt and swell for a few days and you may have feelings of nausea and dizziness.
 Some who may be less fortunate may suffer an allergic reaction, but it generally isn't going to kill you.’

 ‘Children, the infirm and the elderly are most at risk.’

 Fatalities from adder bites are exceptionally rare.
 The last in Britain occurred in 1975, when a five-year-old was bitten on the ankle in Scotland.
 Between 1950 and 1972 there was only one death caused by an adder bite across England and Wales.

 Bees and wasps are more dangerous, causing 61 deaths over the same period.

 For those who see a snake in the wild in Britain, Patrick says, ‘The best advice would be: don’t aggravate it.
 It’s safe to observe them respectfully from a distance, but just don't go picking them up and they will leave you alone.’